oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 descriptionLong: |
   Every month we are sharing here our news, findings, interesting reads, community takeaways, and everything along the way.
-Co-hosting our first ever meetup, getting ready for the Hacktoberfest, Martin Fowlers's blog about ML lifecycle and automation ...
+Co-hosting our first ever meetup, getting ready for the Hacktoberfest, Martin Fowler's blog about ML lifecycle and automation ...
 picture: /uploads/images/2019-12-14/post-image.jpeg
 pictureComment: